From: tcifreo

 Date: 06-21-2007, 09:46 AM (8 of 8)

 There is a lot of discussion here and there about true type fonts.
 It is hard enough to keep up with the copywrite issues of regular designs...and then there is the TTF most people feel that there is little or no copywrite on TTF...while others, as in this case believe that there is a copywrite endangerment issue with TTF.
 After all, someone owns that TTF, don't they?
 How does one find out the information of TTF and if there is a professional fee to pay, how do you achieve this level of usage?
+Also, if the font came with the machine and/or software, do we still need permission?
+Most of the fonts that I use were either in Monogram Wizard Plus (which is a wonderful program) or Bernina's Designer Plus software. pam

-Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch)
+Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch) |

 User: paroper

-Member since: 02-03-2004
+Member since: 02-03-2004 Total posts: 3775 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22656.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22656.html